unum-cloud/ucall/README.md

 We will leave bandwidth measurements to enthusiasts, but will share some more numbers.
 The general logic is that you can't squeeze high performance from Free-Tier machines.
 Currently AWS provides following options: `t2.micro` and `t4g.small`, on older Intel and newer Graviton 2 chips.
-This library is so fast, that it doesn't need more than 1 core, so you can run a super fast server even on tiny free-tier machines!
+This library is so fast, that it doesn't need more than 1 core, so you can run a fast server even on a tiny Free-Tier server!
-Here is the bandwidth they can sustain.

 | Setup                   |   🔁   | Server | Clients | `t2.micro` | `t4g.small` |
 | :---------------------- | :---: | :----: | :-----: | ---------: | ----------: |